30+ Best Cloud Cost Management Tools In 2025

 1. nOps

-- Compute Copilot: automatically optimizes your compute resources end-to-end, reducing waste at the container, node and pricing level with visibility down to the pod or container level
+- EKS Optimization: automatically optimizes your compute resources end-to-end, reducing waste at the container, node and pricing level with complete Kubernetes visibility

-- Business Contexts: understand 100% of your AWS costs with dashboards, reports, container cost allocation, budgets & cost tracking, and more
+- nOps Inform: understand 100% of your AWS costs with automated dashboards, reports, container cost allocation, budgets & cost tracking

 - Commitment Management: automatic life-cycle management of your AWS Reserved Instances and Savings Plans with the industry’s only 100% utilization guarantee